NSO-developer/pioneer/README.md

 * The log tools allow reviewing the raw NETCONF communication between NSO and the device.

-* Finally, the ipython command allows the operator to switch from the NSO CLI into an ipython session with immediate maagic access to the current transaction.

 See usage examples below.

 # Documentation